araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 If you haven't read it yet, please have a look at [part I](https://araffin.github.io/post/sac-massive-sim/) which is about analysing why SAC doesn't work how of the box on Isaac Sim environments.

-## Truncated Quantile Critics (TQC) - A New Hope
+## In the previous episode...

 In the [first part](https://araffin.github.io/post/sac-massive-sim/), I stopped at the point where we could detect some signs of life from SAC (it was learning something).

 By limiting the action space limits to 3% of the original size, and quickly tuning SAC (bigger network, reduced initial exploration rate), I could get SAC to learn to solve the Unitree A1 task on a flat surface in a matter of minutes.

 However, SAC took more time to train than PPO (12 minutes vs. 6 minutes), and it did not reach PPO's performance level.
 I had several ideas for improving SAC's training speed and performance[^didnt-work].

-The first idea is to replace the SAC algorithm with its [distributional](https://araffin.github.io/slides/recent-advances-rl/#/8/0/1) counterpart [Truncated Quantile Critics (TQC)](https://sb3-contrib.readthedocs.io/en/master/modules/tqc.html).
-Rather than approximating only the expected return, TQC models the distribution of returns.
-TQC's performance tends to be on par with SAC's, but it can outperform SAC in [harder environments]((https://araffin.github.io/slides/recent-advances-rl/#/9)) (at the cost of a slightly more expensive gradient step).
-TQC also has a parameter that controls the overestimation bias of the Q-value function (how many top quantiles to drop).

 ## Defining Proper Action Bound - Extracting the Limits with PPO

-Another aspect I wanted to improve was properly defining the boundaries of the action space.
+An aspect I wanted to improve was properly defining the boundaries of the action space.
 In part one, I quickly fixed it by limiting the action space to 3% of the original.
 For a more precise definition, I [recorded](https://gist.github.com/araffin/e069945a68aa0d51fcdff3f01e945c70) the actions taken by a trained PPO agent and took the 2.5th and 97.5th percentile for the new limits.
 In other words, the new action space contains 95% of the actions commanded by a trained PPO agent: